I am a recent Ph.D. graduate in computer science, at the University of

 cs161,

-the undergraduate computer security course, under my adviser, professor Dawn Song.
+the undergraduate computer security course, under my adviser, Professor Dawn Song.

 In the spring of 2010, I was also a teaching assistant for